vignette-development/About-Us/README.md

 - qFlux

 Our goals:
-To bypass a certain little anti-tamper made by the wonderfull people at by4r0n t3cknologises to gives developers (or players *hint* *hint*) the tools to help with game development.
+To bypass a certain anti-tamper made by the wonderfull people at by4r0n t3cknologies to give developers the tools to help with game development.
 To make this tool for developers our primary mission is to make a level 7 un-restricted luau execution for developers.